Mattral/Fine-Tuning-using-LoRA-and-SFT/README.md

 We can then utilize the ConstantLengthDataset class to bundle a number of smaller samples together, enhancing the efficiency of the training process.
 Furthermore, it also handles dataset formatting by accepting a template function and tokenizing the texts.

 To begin, we load the pre-trained tokenizer object for the [Open Pre-trained Transformer (OPT)](https://arxiv.org/abs/2205.01068) model using the Transformers library.
 We will load the model later.
 We are using OPT for convenience because it’s an open model with a relatively “small” amount of parameters.
-The same code in this lesson can be run in another model too, for example, using meta-llama/Llama-2-7b-chat-hf for [LLaMa 2](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf)https://huggingface.co/meta-llama/Llama-2-7b-chat-hf.
+The same code in this repo can be run in another model too, for example, using meta-llama/Llama-2-7b-chat-hf for [LLaMa 2](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf)https://huggingface.co/meta-llama/Llama-2-7b-chat-hf.
 ```
 from transformers import AutoTokenizer